 The target to become carbon neutral by 2030 was stated in the ALIA Board Statement on Climate Change.
 This will be achieved through environmental initiatives at ALIA House, the Association’s Canberra office, and by working with ALIA Groups, on conferences and events, to ensure that ALIA conserves natural resources, minimises consumption and wastage and is a responsible energy user.

 ALIA commissioned a team from Charles Sturt University to carry out a Greening Libraries research project into sustainability and greening across the library sector internationally and in Australia.

 The project will underpin ALIA’s new sustainability drive, in line with the Association’s commitment to the Sustainable Development Goals.

 The CSU team is made up of Dr Jane Garner, Dr Kasey Garrison, Dr Sabine Wardle and Associate Professor Karen Bell.
 They have been awarded the $5,000 grant to research environmentally sustainable projects across Australian libraries.

-A key output of this project will be a series of case studies including different types of libraries such as public, academic and state libraries, and from remote, regional and urban areas of Australia.
+A key output of this project is a series of case studies including different types of libraries such as public, academic and state libraries, and from remote, regional and urban areas of Australia.
 It will also include selected leading international examples.

-This will be an opportunity to showcase best practice and inform the creation of a toolkit for libraries to help them support environmental action through the library space, further the greening libraries movement as well as exemplify sustainability practices that are consistent with United Nation’s Sustainable Development Goal 11: Sustainable Cities and Communities.
+These case studies showcase best practice and can be used to inform the creation of a toolkit for libraries to help them support environmental action through the library space, further the greening libraries movement as well as exemplify sustainability practices that are consistent with United Nation’s Sustainable Development Goal 11: Sustainable Cities and Communities.
 The project has been made possible through the generous support of the Council of Australian University Librarians and is being run in conjunction with ALIA Sustainable Libraries.